bra1nDump/ai-task-vscode/documents/backlog.md

 # Bugs

+- Keep on the lookout for "Document closed error" - it keeps popping up during editing :D
 - No task found" hangs the cell execution and you cant stop it
 - Existing session running is flaky (repro when too many files found for instance)
 - [Might be resolved] bug with task not stopping even after the task is finished, cancel still running??
 This is probably outdated local version